 - Compromise either a Primary ECU or a Secondary ECU, but not both in the same vehicle.

 Uptane’s threat model includes the following types of attacks, organized according to the attacker goals listed in Section 4.1.

 4.3.1.
 Read updates

 - Eavesdrop attack: Read sensitive or confidential information from an update intended to be encrypted for a specific ECU.
-(Note: Not all implementations will have a need for protecting information in this way.)
+(Note: Not all implementations will have a need to protect information in this way.)

 4.3.2.
 Deny installation of updates

-An attacker seeking to deny the installation of updates may attempt one or more of the following strategies, among others:
+An attacker seeking to deny the installation of updates could attempt one or more of the following strategies:

 - Drop-request attack: Block network traffic outside or inside the vehicle.

 - Slow retrieval attack: Slow down network traffic, in the extreme case sending barely enough packets to avoid a timeout.
 Similar to a drop-request attack, except that both the sender and receiver of the traffic still think network traffic is unimpeded.